tomerkal/plant-watering-via-BLE/README.md

 We also used the **5v** output from the regulator to power the **TI-RTOS** board.

 ## how to start using this project:
-#### the process involves using the previously mentioned software and assuming the electrical circuit is ready and connected properly.
+#### The process involves using the previously mentioned software and assuming the electrical circuit is ready and connected properly.
-#### to start the android app:
+#### To start the android app:
-1. download and install Android studio.
+1. Download and install Android studio.
-2. download this project or clone it using git command:
+2. Download this project or clone it using git command:
 `git clone https://github.com/yuvalailer/plant-watering-via-BLE.git`
-3. open the project in the android studio.
+3. Open the project in the Android studio.
-4. get your android device ready for [USB debugging](http://www.kingoapp.com/root-tutorials/how-to-enable-usb-debugging-mode-on-android.htm).
+4. Get your android device ready for [USB debugging](http://www.kingoapp.com/root-tutorials/how-to-enable-usb-debugging-mode-on-android.htm).
-5. build and debug the app on the device.
+5. Build and debug the app on the device.
-#### to start the TI-RTOS code:
+#### To start the TI-RTOS code:
-1. download and install CSS.
+1. Download and install **CSS**.
-2. download this project or clone it using git command:
+2. Download this project or clone it using git command:
 `git clone https://github.com/yuvalailer/plant-watering-via-BLE.git`
-3. open the code in CSS.
+3. Open the code in CSS.
-4. connect the board to the computer.
+4. Connect the board to the computer.
-5. first compile and debug the stack example.
+5. First compile and debug the stack example.
-6. then compile and debug the app example.
+6. Then compile and debug the app example.

-#### merge:
+#### Merge:
-1. once the board is up and running, the app will recognize the board under the name ** Simple BLE-periferal **.
+1. Once the board is up and running, the app will recognize the board under the name ** Simple BLE-periferal **.
-2. once connected, use the buttons to control the tap.
+2. Once connected, use the buttons to control the tap.

-#### for more information fell free to post questions on this repo and we will try to answer them if we can.
+#### For more information fell free to post questions on this Repo and we will try to answer them if we can.

-##### We don't have any IP rights for the software, hardware, internet articles, manuals, images (found on google image search) and any other part 3rd party component of this project, which may be subjected to any kind of copyrights. all activities on this project were made for educational purpose only.
+#### We don't have any IP rights for the software, hardware, internet articles, manuals, images (found on google image search) and any other  3rd party component of this project, which may be subjected to any kind of copyrights. all activities in this project were made for educational purpose only.